Learning Center March 24, 2020 Updated Date: November 14, 2024

 Continuous monitoring and reporting

-For enterprise risk management to be truly effective, continuous monitoring and real-time reporting are essential.
-This approach enables organizations to maintain a clear, up-to-date view of potential cyber threats and their impact, allowing for rapid response to new and emerging risks.
 By integrating real-time visibility, organizations can ensure a proactive stance in their ERM efforts, identifying risks early and making swift adjustments to mitigate them before they escalate.

 Quantification and measurement

 Quantification is key when building an enterprise risk management program.
-You cannot manage what you don’t measure, so you must be able to quantify the cyber risks facing your organization in terms of definite numbers, figures, and percentages.
+You cannot manage what you don’t measure, so you must be able to quantify the cybersecurity risks facing your organization in terms of definite numbers, figures, and percentages.
 The data should be jargon-free and simple to understand so that the entire C-Suite and stakeholders can easily review relevant insights and ensure everyone is aligned.

 Use all data